NageshEranki/dune-integrate/README.md

 # dune-integrate

 Module that uses the [DUNE](https://www.dune-project.org/) library to solve the one-dimensional heat equation using FEM.
-The problem is taken from the textbook [The Finite Element Method: Linear Static and Dynamic Analysis](https://store.doverpublications.com/0486411818.html)
+The problem is taken from the textbook [The Finite Element Method: Linear Static and Dynamic Analysis](https://store.doverpublications.com/0486411818.html).
+Running this code requires header files from the DUNE library along the CMake build system.
+Please refer to src/oned.cc for the actual implementation of the solution.
+Output is written to file '1d_solution'

-Problem statement:
+# Problem statement:

 ![Strong form](figs/strong-form.png)

-Equivalent weak formulation:
+# Equivalent weak formulation:

 ![Weak form](figs/weak-form.png)

-# foo